 - any evidence material supplied which does not fulfil the evidence requirements.

 - On completion of the CT or the National Recognition application, it will be forwarded to the ITC/State Educator who then validates and ratifies the Course Credit form.

 - The applicant is advised of the Course Credit application outcome and of MITT’s Complaints and Appeals procedure (only if unsuccessful).

-- All the records of CT or the National Recognition will be maintained on individual student file.
+- All the records of CT or the National Recognition will be maintained on individual student files.

-- Data to be entered on the Student Electronic Management System once CT or the National Recognition process is completed.
+- Data is to be entered into the Student Electronic Management System once CT or the National Recognition process is completed.